MCP Server

 Supported Operations

-- List and describe items (secrets, keys, certificates)
+- List and describe items (such as secrets, keys, certificates)

 - Create and update secrets